Foundation Repair Dictionary

 Soil movement tends to matter most when it is uneven, ongoing, or interacts with moisture-sensitive soils.
 Patterns over time are more informative than isolated observations.

-• A soil report is a document prepared from subsurface investigation that describes soil conditions, groundwater, and engineering considerations for a site.
+A document prepared from subsurface investigation that describes soil conditions, groundwater, and engineering considerations for a site.

 Soil reports tend to matter most when comparing expected conditions to observed performance.
 They are one piece of context among many.

-• A structural crack refers to a crack that affects a load-bearing element of a structure.
+A crack that affects a load-bearing element of a structure.
 The term describes location and function rather than severity.

 Structural cracks tend to matter most when they change over time or are associated with measurable movement.
 Understanding context reduces unnecessary urgency.

-• A strip footing is a continuous footing that supports a wall by spreading loads along a linear area of soil.
+A continuous footing that supports a wall by spreading loads along a linear area of soil.
 It is commonly used beneath foundation walls.

 Strip footings tend to matter most when soil conditions vary along their length.
 Uniform support helps limit differential movement.